dropbitapp/dropbitapp/README.md

 ```
 - Open solution in Visual Studio 2015/2017
 - Run update-database in Package Console Manager
+- Launch the application using the debugger (The application may take short time to initialize during first launch)
-- Default user credentials
+- Login with default user credentials
   - Username: admin@dropbit.io
   - Password: P@ssword1!
-- The application may take short time to initialize during first launch
+- Click Run All from the Test Explorer tab to verify the setup
+  - NOTE: Due to a regression, 49 tests are green, 24 are red

 ## Deploying in Azure